maxh1231/LoLdle-bot/CONTRIBUTE.md

 `<issue number>-<title>`

-Example issue: #31 win detection not consistent
+Ex. #31 win detection not consistent:

 `31-windetection`

+If corresponding issue doesn't exist:

+`NA-windetection`

 **_Note:_** Ultimately you can't go wrong with branch naming.
 Contributors are heavily encouraged and their contributions won't be rejected due a branch name.